- Aa +

 Participants will become more equipped to recognize mental health conditions in older adults, understand the barriers they face in accessing care, and explore solutions for delivering support and services.

-Part 2: The Lived Experience: Navigating Mental Health Care when over 65
+Part 2: The Lived Experience: Navigating Mental Health Changes and Supports when over 65

-Hear firsthand from a member of the 65+ community about their personal journey navigating mental health services and deepen your understanding of the real-world impact of key systems.
+Hear firsthand from a member of the 65+ community about their personal journey navigating mental health changes and deepen your understanding of the real-world impact of key systems.

 Part 3: Mental Health Considerations when Navigating End-of-Life Planning